 The profusion of data across multiple device types has created an ever-increasing volume of unstructured and structured data.
 This explosion, known as Big Data, brings opportunities for greater insight into business information; it also presents new challenges when it comes to security.

 Security adjustment: Consider a converged infrastructure system.
-This type of setup can help to detect more security issues, run more efficiently, and find threats faster, because there are no gaps in networking, data collection, and data integration.
-Find more tactics by downloading “Big Security for Big Data.”
+This type of setup can help to detect more security issues, run more efficiently, and find threats faster because there are no gaps in networking, data collection, and data integration.
+Learn more about converged infrastructure here.

 For organizations that deal with online payments and retail transactions, fraud prevention is a vital component of security as well as regulatory compliance.